 Linear decadal trends

-Linear decadal trends in mean SST and selected thermal event metric were calculated using a Generalized Least Squares (GLS) fitted with restricted maximum likelihood (REML; Pinheiro and Bates 2006) and an error structure that accommodates serially-correlated residuals (ARMA). dOISST time series that had been converted to monthly means were used for this purpose.
+Linear decadal trends in mean SST and selected thermal event metric were calculated using a Generalized Least Squares (GLS) fitted with restricted maximum likelihood (REML; Pinheiro and Bates 2006) and an error structure that accommodates serially-correlated residuals (ARMA). dOISST time series that had been converted to monthly means were used.
 For the thermal event metrics, viz. mean intensity, maximum intensity, cumulative intensity, and event duration, we first calculated annual averages over the time series duration and then fitted a simple linear model.
 In the case of event count per annum, we used the linear model with a Poisson (log-link) error distribution.

 Associations between MKE, EKE, and thermal events